This article outlines potential hardware issues, their causes and how to troubleshoot them.

 Maximum temperature allowed by the processor Integrated Heat Spreader for Intel Core i7-4790.

-A single loaded core may have high temperature values, but lower temperature in the rest of
+A single loaded core may have high temperature values, but the lower temperature in the rest of

 the cores compensates for the overall CPU temperature.